PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 If polymorphism is involved, then the polymorphic variable, a pointer, is stored on the `term`{stack} and must be deleted.
 When the `delete` operator is used on a pointer to an object, the objects destructor is called.
 However. if the ppinterr is to an instance of `Student`, this is still a pointer to `Person`, so the `delete` operator tries to destroy an non-existent instance of `Person`, and the `Student` object is untouched - a memory leak has occurred (unwanted student object still taking up space in memory).

-Making the base class destructor `virtual`ensure this issue is handled correctly.
+Making the base class destructor `virtual` ensures this issue is handled correctly.

 ```{code-block} cpp
 :linenos: